impshum/weird-reddit/README.md

 Pulls comments from Reddit and speaks them... for no reason.

-Seemed like a fun bit of pure javascript to play with.
+Seemed like a fun bit of javascript to play with.
 I was right!